Robust Max Statistics for High-Dimensional Inference: Numerical experiments

 If we define $X_i\in\R^{p}$ to contain the first $p$ coefficients of $S_i(t)-1$ with respect to $\{\phi_j(t)\}_{j\geq 1}$, then it follows that $\E(X_i)=(\beta_1,\dots,\beta_p)$ for every $i=1,\dots,n+m_n$.
 Hence, we may apply our proposed method from Section~\ref{sec:method} to $X_1,\dots,X_{n+m_n}$ in order to construct confidence intervals $\hat{\mathcal{I}}_1,\dots,\hat{\mathcal{I}}_p$ for $\beta_1,\dots,\beta_p$ with a nominal simultaneous coverage probability of $1-\alpha$.
 Altogether, this means that if we reject $\mathsf{H}_0$ when any of these intervals exclude 0, then this rejection rule corresponds to a test with a nominal level of at most $\alpha$.\\

-\textbf{Design of experiments.} To construct four natural choices of the pair $(\mu(t),\varsigma_0)$, we used historical data for the stocks of Apple, Nvidia, Moderna, and JPMorgan.
+\textbf{Design of experiments.} To construct four natural choices of the pair $(\mu(t),\varsigma_0)$, we used historical data for the stocks of Apple, Nvidia, Moderna, and JPMorgan, to be described later in the paragraph labeled `preparation of stock data'.
 With regard to the choice of $\varsigma_0^2$, note that if a stock price is modeled as a realization of $S(t)$, then the pointwise variance of the cumulative log return is $\var((h\mu(t)-\varsigma_0^2/2)t+\varsigma_0 W(t))= \varsigma_0^2 t$, and the time average of this quantity over the unit interval is $\varsigma_0^2/2$.
 (See~\citep{ruppertstatistics} for additional background.)
 Accordingly, for each of the four stocks, we selected $\varsigma_0$ such that $\varsigma_0^2/2=\int_0^1 s^2(t)\,\mathrm{d}t$, where $s^2(t)$ is the sample pointwise variance of the cumulative log return of the stock over many disjoint periods of unit length.
-(The data were prepared in the same manner as described in Section~\ref{sec: stock real data} below, except that a period of unit length here was taken to be 100 minutes.)
-Next, the selection of $\mu(t)$ was based on the fact that if a stock price is modeled with $S(t)$, then the pointwise expected cumulative log return is $(h\mu(t)-\varsigma_0^2/2)t$.
-Therefore, for a given value of $h$ and $\varsigma_0$, we defined $\mu(t)$ to satisfy $(h\mu(t)-\varsigma_0^2/2)t=\bar R(t)$, where $\bar R(t)$ is the sample average of the cumulative log return curves of a given stock over many disjoint periods of unit length.
+Next, the selection of $\mu(t)$ was motivated by the fact that if a stock price is modeled with $S(t)$, and if $h=1$, then the pointwise expected cumulative log return is $(\mu(t)-\varsigma_0^2/2)t$.
+For a given value of $\varsigma_0$, we defined $\mu(t)$ to satisfy $(\mu(t)-\varsigma_0^2/2)t=\bar R(t)$, where $\bar R(t)$ is the sample average of the cumulative log return curves of a given stock over many disjoint periods of unit length.